Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/PyQtInterface/README.md

 ## 4. Error Handling
 ### 1. bleak threading error
 * **Issue**: Just getting an error message through terminal saying unable to complete action cause of threading error.
+* **Possible cause**:
-* **Possible cause**: One of the modules/libraries that bleak imports from hasn't been properly setup or included at all.
+  * One of the modules/libraries that bleak imports from hasn't been properly setup or included at all.
+  * The logic of the code being implemented not properly being implemented leading to logic errors.
 * **Possible solutions**:
+  * Importing the required libraries
+  * Fixing the logic of the function that hasn't properly been implemented
 * **Actual solution**:
+### 2. InfinitTime device error
+* **Issue**: When pressing the "Scan for devices" button sometimes the InfiniTime watches just don't get scanned or not all of the watches will get scanned.
+* **Potential cause**:
+  * The watches having a weak bluetooth emitter, which is flaky and isn't always picked up from computer's bluetooth scan.
+  * An error in my function for discovering devices and receiving their device information.
+* **Potential solutions**:
+* **Actual solution**:
+### If any other error are found please create an issue

 ## 5. File Breakdown
 ### [Basic UI](https://github.com/KeaganKozlowski/many_pinetime_heartbeats/blob/main/PyQtInterface/basic_ui.py)